Charliemowood/ruby-on-chess/README.md

 Welcome to `ruby-on-chess`.

-This apps seeks to allow command line instructions to play chess.
+This app seeks to allow command line instructions to play chess.
 The aim of this app is to be useful for players want to play eventually blindfold chess or chess without a board.

 Here are some aspects of command line functionality, that would be good to feature in the game.